4AM. A violent shake jolts you awake. 90 seconds of terror, then silence.

-During an emergency city, state, and federal resources will be overwhelmed and may not be available for days or weeks, so neighborhoods should plan to work together.
-Community Emergency Hubs are places where people gather after a disaster to help each other.
+During an emergency city, state, and federal resources will be overwhelmed and will not be available for days or weeks, so neighborhoods must plan to work together.
+Community Emergency Hubs are places where people gather after a disaster to help each other by sharing information.

 It's Ross Park's Hub-in-a-Box!
 It houses supplies for coordinating and sharing information after a disaster – such as tables, chairs, and white boards.
 Things our neighborhood will need to exchang information and resources after a major disaster.